sudotman/cbfc-cutlists-2018-2022/README.md

 # 3. decompress the packaged ocr files (only the first time)
 python decompress_gz.py data

+# 3.5. ensure you have all the data from the archive.org link below and place it in a sub-directory called "data"

 # 4. parse the big ocr text into structured jsonl
 python parse_cutlists.py "data/2018-2022 with letter_hocr_searchtext.txt" data/cutlists.jsonl